 Some other terms that you may hear or read while you search for a plugin are samples or sounds.
-Samples are a collection of audio files, sample is one audio, sample packs is a lot of audios, libraries usually can only be read on some sample players.
+Samples are a collection of audio files, the sample is one audio, sample packs are a lot of audios, libraries usually can only be read on some sample players.

-Sample players can be inside a DAW or by their own, sample formats are read in SFZ, UVI workstation and Best Service Engine 2, most common is Kontakt.
+Sample players can be inside a DAW or on their own, sample formats are read in SFZ, UVI workstation and Best Service Engine 2, the most common is Kontakt.

 How to install a VST?

 Now that you found the plugin you wanted, you need to download it and install it.
 There is only a couple of things that you need to know.

 32 and 64 bit

 If you’re on a PC you’re most likely running Windows, on MAC you’re running macOS, on an iPhone iPad (even iWatch) you’re running IOS, and on the rest of phones most likely Android.

 That’s easy, now for Windows and macOS, you need to know if you’re running on 32 bits or 64.
 For windows go to ThisPC > Properties / System Properties > On the line that says system it will say either 32 or 64.